The Ultimate Guide to Injection Mold Cost Estimation and Online Calculator

 Empirical quotation method

-• The estimation of material cost is relatively accurate;
+• The calculation of material cost is quite precise;

-• The machining cost estimate is based on mold dimensions and previous experience with similar products;
+• The estimation of machining costs is derived from the mold’s dimensions and past experience with comparable products;

-• The mold maker understands that if he overbid, he may lose this opportunity.
+• The mold maker is aware that overestimating could result in losing this opportunity.

 Injection mold for the substrate